Translation of the book about Architecture Styles in the Netherlands-Indies & Indonesia

 The content of the training is related to:

-In 2020 it is planned to organize two trainings as the last parts of the multiyear programs.
+In 2020 it is planned to organize two training as the last parts of the multi-year program.
+Due to the Covid19 pandemic, the plan was postponed until situations in both countries are conducive to implementing the plan.

-In 2019 the trainings were organized in Malang, East Java (1-5 April) and in Semarang, Central Java (15-18 July).
-As one of the follow-up actions, a delegation from the state's museums of Indonesia has visited the Netherlands, 9-13 December, to meet local museum professionals.
+In 2019 the training was organized in Malang, East Java (1-5 April) and in Semarang, Central Java (15-18 July).
+As one of the follow-up actions, a delegation from the state museums of Indonesia visited the Netherlands, from 9-13 December, to meet local museum professionals.

 HERITAGE hands-on is the co-Project Leader together with the Cultural Heritage Agency of the Netherlands.

-Reinwardt introduces training program for Indonesian Heritage Professionals
+Reinwardt Academie introduces training program for Indonesian Heritage Professionals

 Indonesia: Museum management training